Vyral/base-template/_posts/2021-11-02-what-you-need-to-know-about-cash-offers.md

 The downside is that **cash offers will want to pay less**, but if you’re on a tight timeline of if the cash offers are comparable to the financed offers, it might be advantageous.&nbsp;

-7 homes we listed this year have sold with cash offers.
+Seven homes we listed this year have sold with cash offers.
 Again, it is good for the seller if the timeline is a big concern, but we’ve also seen these offers be a little more flexible with other terms.
 One of our clients negotiated a nine-month leaseback since the buyer was an investor who was planning to rent the property out anyway.

 As a buyer making a cash offer, there are some obvious benefits: **it’s faster, there are fewer contingencies, and it gives you a competitive advantage.** Even if you’re going to use a cash offer, you’ll still have to work out the title and sign loan documents, but overall, there are fewer moving parts.&nbsp;